 - Allows you to position yourself as an expert

 This reason for writing a book is at the top of the list for one simple reason: it works.
 In your book, you’ll show that you really know your stuff.
-While your book won’t solve all of your readers’ problems, by the time they finish it, they’ll trust you to help them.
+While your book won’t solve all of your readers’ problems, by the time they finish it, they’ll trust you to help them (so long as you take the time to write your book yourself, that is).
 This way of gaining your readers’ trust, letting them get to know you, and (hopefully) making them like you works alongside all of your other content marketing materials.
 But unlike the other formats you use (webinars, Facebook Lives, blog posts, ….), this one gives you the space to develop your topic without the pressure of making a sale or gaining a subscriber.
 If you’re thinking, but ‘I want to write a book that tells my story, not one that solves a problem’, keep reading.
 In telling your story, you’ll help your readers relate to you and your experiences.
 Along the way you’ll show them that if you can do it (whatever ‘it’ is for your book), they can too.
 That’s a powerful lesson.

 - Advertises your services without being salesy